 Do practices need to obtain consent from patients to enroll in the new Medicare Chronic Care Management program?

 Yes.
-Chronic Care Management, LLC provides practices a variety of ways to obtain appropriate consent (electronic, written, etc.).
+Chronic Care Management, Inc. provides practices a variety of ways to obtain appropriate consent (electronic, verbal, written, etc.).

 Is Chronic Care Management, Inc's platform a medical record?

-No. Chronic Care Management, Inc. provides a transformative, complete time tracking and audit trail solution coupled with robust care planning tools to ensure compliance with the Centers for Medicare and Medicaid Services FY 2015 Final Rule when used alongside an ONC IT Certified Electronic Health Record.
+No. Chronic Care Management, Inc. provides a transformative, complete “in-between visit” care management solution along with a time tracking and an audit trail solution to ensure compliance with the Centers for Medicare and Medicaid Services FY 2018 Final Rule when used alongside an ONC IT Certified Electronic Health Record.
 Your existing certified EHR will satisfy the final core technology capabilities (structure recording of demographics, problems, medications, medication allergies, and the creation of a structure clinical summary) that CMS requires.

 Isn’t 24/7 access to the electronic care plan required?